 Even if you are not getting dental implants, you may need a bone graft if your appearance is affected by bone loss.
 Losing bone mass in the jaw causes the face to look sunken or shorter than normal.
 Additionally, the jaw can appear forward, and the lips can change appearance.

-How is the Bone Grafting Procedure Done?
+How Is the Bone Grafting Procedure Performed?
+Steps and Expectations

 The bone grafting in Bayside, NY, takes an hour or two to complete.
 The dentist numbs the gums and monitors the vital signs throughout the procedure.
 The affected area is then cleaned, and the dentist will make an incision to separate the gums and the bone.
 The bone granules are added to the jaw and secured with a dissolvable adhesive material.
 The gum incision is stitched to begin the healing process.